Hadeynike/sentiment-analysis/README.md

 ## Sample Output
-It took 1574.61 seconds to analyze 14236 comments in 8 posts in 1 subreddits.
+It took 1574.61 seconds to analyze 14236 comments in 8 posts in 1 subreddit.

 Posts analyzed saved in titles